point85/caliper/README.md

 To create a unit of measure, click the "New" button and follow these steps:
 *  Enter a name, symbol, category (or choose one already defined) and description.
 *  Choose the type from the drop-down.
 For custom units, choose "UNCLASSIFIED".
 Only units of the same type can be converted.
-*  If the unit of measure is related to another unit of measure via a conversion, enter the scaling factor ("a"), abscissa (x) and offset (b).
+*  If the unit of measure is related to another unit of measure via a conversion, enter the scaling factor (a), abscissa (x) and offset (b).
 The conversion will default to the unit of measure itself.
 *  For a simple scalar unit, no additional properties are required.
 *  For a product or quotient unit of measure, the multiplier/multiplicand or dividend/divisor properties must be entered.
 First select the respective unit type (e.g. VOLUME) then the unit of measure.
-Click the respective radip button to indicate whether this is product or quotient.
+Click the respective radio button to indicate whether this is product or quotient.
 *  For a power unit, the base unit of measure and exponent must be entered.
 First select the unit type, then the base unit of measure.
 Enter the exponent.
 *  Click the "Save" button.
 The new unit of measure will appear in the tree view on the left under its category.